tonatona-project/tonatona/README.md

 ## How to use Tonatona

+**THIS INTRODUCTION IS OUT OF DATED.** We are now updating this document.

 Using Tonatona is relatively simple.
 It requires declaring a few datatypes, as well as instances for classes provided by Tonatona.